LeonidWernitsky/intrum-qa-task/README.md

 Sometimes one or more test steps might fail due detected issues on the testing site

 ### Additional configuration need
-There is known issue on Windows OS with "geckodriver.exe".
+There is known issue with "geckodriver.exe".

+If you are using  Windows OS,
 Please do the configuration or specify your valid path to the "geckodriver.exe" as it's described in "WebDriverManager.java" file in the line 43

-Please disable this line if you are using macOS
+If you are using macOS,
+Please add the driver file in /usr/local/bin and disable the line 43 in "WebDriverManager.java" file

+Please find more details here https://www.toolsqa.com/selenium-webdriver/selenium-geckodriver/